varnish/Varnish-Book/varnish_book.rst

 Which one to use and when?

+.. training: have PURGE in the first column of the table, because the next section is PURGE

 .. table 18

 .. csv-table:: Table :counter:`table`: Bans vs. Purge vs. Hashtwo vs. Force Cache Misses